braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 Segmentation allows you to target users based upon their demographic, behavioral, social, or technical characteristics and actions.
 Creative and intelligent use of segmentation and messaging automation enables you to seamlessly move your users from first touch to long-term customer.
 Segments update in real-time as data changes, and you can create as many segments as needed for your targeting and messaging purposes.

-## Step 1: navigating to the segments section
+## Step 1: Navigating to the segments section

 ![Segments Menu][1]{: style="float:right;max-width:20%;"}

 From the left-hand side of the Dashboard under Engagement, click **Segments**.

-## Step 2: name your segment
+## Step 2: Name your segment

 Name your segment by describing the type of user you intend to filter for.
 This will ensure that this segment can accurately be the target of multiple campaigns or Canvases to come.
 Vague segment titles can cause confusion down the line.